 School of Foreign Service graduate student April Lenhard (G’21) asked Fauci how he balances the current divisive political environment with the need to disseminate serious information about the virus.

 “Stick to the science and stick to the evidence,” Fauci replied.
 “If you want to get a message across, build up the confidence in others that you are speaking the truth and you are speaking and advising on the basis of evidence and science.”

 Caleb Yip (SFS‘21) asked Fauci for insight on the World Health Organization’s (WHO) response and what his thoughts were on the current administration’s submitted plans to withdraw.

 “The world does need a WHO for outbreaks like this and even for the general health of the globe to coordinate it,” he said.

 Addressing Health Inequities

 Quentin Levin (C’21), a contact tracer this summer, asked Fauci what steps policymakers should consider when distributing the vaccine to avoid magnifying existing social and geopolitical inequalities.

-In the event of difficult decisions, Fauci said the general principle is to give the vaccine to those who are most vulnerable and would benefit most, such as first responders, healthcare providers, essential members of society and people with underlying conditions.
+Fauci said the general principle is to give the vaccine to those who are most vulnerable and would benefit most, such as first responders, healthcare providers, essential members of society, and people with underlying conditions.

 “Hopefully you could quickly get everybody vaccinated or get the therapy to everybody who needs it, but sometimes you have to make difficult decisions,” Fauci explained.
 “That’s the reason why you want to go by the strongest medical and ethical principles to guide you.”